-Each search query creates one or more electronic auctions where they bid for available ad slots on the Shopping ad carousel being generated.
-Some bidders may represent advertisers with quite different business models.
-We call this “keyword silo overlap”.
+Each product search entered into a search engine creates one or more electronic auctions where advertisers bid for available ad slots on the Shopping ad “carousel being” being served to the prospective buyer.

 What we’re driving for is both a qualitative and quantitative understanding of the competitive digital advertising environment.
 We want need to understand how your product is positioned against competitors; your unique selling position, and most effective features, benefits, and characteristics.